On the phase structure of driven quantum systems

 Three comments are in order.
 First, recall that it would be sufficient to establish the existence of the Floquet PM---the SG can be obtained by duality\footnote{In the tails of the SG phase, $\overline{\log(J)} - \overline{\log(h)} \gtrsim 2$, the values of the couplings $J$ are much bigger than the fixed interaction strength $J_z = 0.1$ so the problem effectively looks non-interacting.
 The PM does not suffer from this problem, and the strongly localized, interacting SG can be simply obtained by dualizing the PM.}.
 Second, in chains with uniform couplings, both spin and dual spin order vanish in all but one of the Floquet eigenstates (the notion of the ``ground-state'' is not well defined in a Floquet system) even without interactions---this is the Landau-Peierls prohibition against discrete symmetry breaking in disguise.
 Localization is essential to avoid this.
-Third, in the fermionic formulation of the localized problem, the PM is topologically trivial while the SG is non-trivial.
-The non-interacting SG phase has zero energy edge Majorana modes in open chains.
-With interactions, the edge modes remain coherent only in the MBL setting\cite{chandran2014many,bahri2015localization}.
-This implies that with localization, the {\it many-body} Floquet eigenstates on open chains come in conjugate, almost degenerate pairs which can be connected by spectrum generating operators localized near the two edges.
-In the free fermion problem, such operators (the Dirac fermion creation operators on either edge are examples) toggle the occupation of the bilocal edge Dirac mode and thus connect conjugate many-body states; in spin language, the operators toggle between many-body states with different parity.
-More concretely, the spectral function of $\sigma_1^+$, the spin raising operator on the left edge, in the Floquet eigenbasis
+Third, the $|\pm\rangle$ MB Floquet eigenstates in the localized SG phase come in conjugate, almost degenerate pairs with different parity but with similar domain wall configurations.
+In the fermionic formulation of the problem, the PM is topologically trivial while the SG is non-trivial.
+The non-interacting SG phase has zero energy edge Majorana modes in open chains, and the two-fold degeneracy of the many-body SG spectrum (in this language) stems from the occupation/unoccupation of the bilocal Dirac mode formed from the edge Majoranas.
+With interactions, the edge mode remains coherent only in the MBL setting\cite{chandran2014many,bahri2015localization}.
+Thus, the degenerate Floquet eigenstates can be connected by either (i) spectrum-generating operators localized near the edges which toggle the state of the coherent edge mode (fermionic language) or (ii) any spin operator that flips the parity of the eigenstates.
+Concretely, the spectral function of $\sigma_i^+$, the spin raising operator on any site $i$, in the Floquet eigenbasis

 is a delta function peaked at $\omega = 0$ (this phase will hence also be labeled the `$0$' phase below).
 Finally, we note that the SG displays long-range string order in all eigenstates regardless of boundary conditions.
 Without disorder, the string order vanishes even in the many body eigenstates of free fermion chains---despite the non-trivial momentum space topology present in their Hamiltonians.